 This should be enough.
 Change this configuration to fit your needs.

-The last step is to add the proper user in the database.
+The last step is to add the proper user to the database.
 If you are following this example, you should do this commands in your database:

 This will allow simple binds.
 You are done.